erickvivas415/erickvivas415/README.md

 - 👋 Hi, I’m @erickvivas415
 - 👀 I’m interested in coding
-- 🌱 I’m program html, ccs, javascript and python
+- 🌱 I program html, ccs, javascript and python
 - 💞️ I’m looking to collaborate on any fun project
 - 📫 How to reach me ...